 If you decide you want to cut your seed potatoes into pieces, cut them about two days before you plan to plant.
-This allows the pieces to callus or seal and prevents rotting and soil-borne diseases while the pieces sprout and take root.
+This allows the pieces to callus or seal which prevents rotting and provides a barrier from soil-borne diseases while the pieces sprout and take root.

 To further protect your seed potatoes, you can dust them with powdered sulfur right after cutting them.
 Place the potatoes in a bag, add the sulfur and shake.
 Then lay the pieces out and let them dry for three to four days.

 To Chit or Not to Chit Potatoes

 Chitting is the term for pre-sprouting your seed potatoes, before planting.
 It may also be referred to as "greening".
 Many gardeners feel this give them a head start, but you do not have to chit your potatoes to get a good crop.
 The two circumstances, when chitting is advised are: